 Laura is many things, and honestly she really doesn’t understand how people are known for only one thing.

-She is, in no particular order, the following:
+She is, in no particular order

 - Teacher of English, Spanish, Public Speaking, and Theatre